Pigman1000/718818739938/_posts/2024-10-28-my-creative-outlets.md

 ---
 title: "My Creative Outlets"
 date: "2024-10-28"
-excerpt: "This will be a bit cringe cuz not everybody can relate but then again , it's not my fault if you think this is childish.
-Growing up, comic books were my entire world.
-They were more than just entertainment—they were my escape, my inspiration, and my creative spark.
-For the longest time, they were all I had, at least until my father bought me a Walkman when I got older.
-While everyone was busy playing *Virtua Cop* on Windows 98, I spent my days stealing comic books from the local store and sketching the characters and worlds I admired so much."
+excerpt: "This might sound a bit cringe because not everyone can relate, but growing up, comic books were my entire world.
+They weren’t just entertainment—they were my escape, my inspiration, and the spark that fueled my creativity.
+For the longest time, they were all I had, at least until my father bought me a Walkman when I got older."
-tagline: " Spiderman is the actual main character of Marvel Universe."
+tagline:  " <span style='font-size: 2em;'>Spiderman</span><br>is the actual main character<br>of Marvel Universe."
 header:
   overlay_image: /assets/images/spiderman.jpeg
   caption: "Photo credit: [**No Credits**](https://pigman1000.github.io/9101-292-003/art/general/my-creative-outlets/)"